stagebored/McCleanBox/README.md

 - license
 - working with physical keypad
 - method for getting files off (USB mass storage?)
+- internal or rugged external power source (will run off a USB power bank but I have had sparky experiences using them in typical Scottish weater)

 ### wish list
 - alt UI for stupid cold wet fingers